minprog/programmeren-1/lectures/05 Data Structures/index.md

 *   And to insert a node in the middle of our list, we can go through the list, following each element one at a time, comparing its values, and changing the `next` pointers carefully as well.

 *   With some volunteers on the stage, we simulate a list, with each volunteer acting as the `list` variable or a node.
-As we insert nodes into the list, we need a temporary pointer to follow the list, and make sure we don’t lose any parts of our list.
+As we insert nodes into the list, we need a temporary pointer to follow the list, and make sure we don't lose any parts of our list.
 Our linked list only points to the first node in our list, so we can only look at one node at a time, but we can dynamically allocate more memory as we need to grow our list.

-*   Now, even if our linked list is sorted, the running time of searching it will be _O_(_n_), since we have to follow each node to check their values, and we don’t know where the middle of our list will be.
+*   Now, even if our linked list is sorted, the running time of searching it will be _O_(_n_), since we have to follow each node to check their values, and we don't know where the middle of our list will be.

 *   We can combine all of our snippets of code into a complete program: